sylvialawrence/pardot-selenium/readme.md

 #To Run the project
 Open Selenium and run junittestsuite.java file.
 The console will have the comments logged in addition to the browser activity.
+If you have to run the project the second time, make sure you change the variables in the /utility/Constant.java class.